 Handyman Liability Insurance in California: What You Need to Know

-Being a handyman in California means wearing many hats—one day you might be fixing a leaky faucet, the next you’re repairing drywall, installing shelves, or doing light electrical work.
-With so much variety, the risk of accidents, injuries, or property damage is always present.
-That’s where handyman liability insurance becomes a necessity.
+Being a handyman in California means juggling a variety of tasks—one day you could be fixing a dripping faucet, the next repairing drywall, installing shelves, or handling minor electrical work.
+With such a diverse range of duties, the risk of accidents, injuries, or property damage is always a concern.
+That’s why handyman liability insurance is essential.

-In this guide, we’ll break down everything you need to know about handyman insurance in California, including state requirements, coverage options, bond obligations, costs, licensing rules, and how to protect your growing business.
+In this guide, we’ll cover everything you need to understand about handyman insurance in California, including state regulations, coverage options, bonding requirements, costs, licensing rules, and how to safeguard your growing business.
+Choosing the right coverage is crucial to ensure your business has adequate protection against the unique risks you face.

 Do Handymen Need a License in California?

-• Jobs under $500: You do not need a contractor’s license.
-You can operate as a handyman for smaller projects like minor repairs and basic maintenance.
+For jobs under $500: You do not need a contractor’s license and can operate as a handyman for smaller tasks such as minor repairs and basic maintenance.

-• Jobs $500 or more: You must have a contractor’s license, and that comes with specific insurance and bonding requirements.
+For jobs $500 or more: You must obtain a contractor’s license, which includes specific insurance and bonding requirements.

 Insurance Requirements for Licensed Handymen

-If you plan to bid or work on projects valued at $500+, the CSLB requires proof of the following:
+If you plan to bid or work on projects valued at $500+, the CSLB requires proof of the following insurance coverage, which provides protection for various risks associated with handyman work, such as a general liability policy:

-• Coverage requirement: $1 million aggregate coverage is standard.
+Coverage requirement: A general liability policy with $1 million aggregate coverage is standard.

 Explore more in our guide to Contractor General Liability Insurance.